 Beloved, come to Me daily for a fresh supply of hope and strength.
 As you turn to Me, I will refresh and renew your soul.
+I am the slave you seek.
 I alone can strengthen you for today’s challenges, for I know what your day holds.
 Trust in Me, your loving Savior, to renew your strength; so you can soar on wings like eagles; and run and not become weary, you will walk and not faint. (personalized Isaiah 40:31)

 A daily step towards Jesus fortifies the soul.

 Sitting in the middle of discouragement, feeling held back by my daily grind of dialysis, has put me in a funk.
 I find myself longing for health, energy and my life that was.
 I can say I miss being able to live my life not worrying about the clock, the food, the fluid intake.
 Every day, being watchful of what goes into my body and monitoring the status of my health, can drive a person crazy.
 Some days, I just need to sit in it for a while and grumble.
 For me, the grumble is good.
 To release the tension, the anger, the intense frustration with the state of machines, tubes and the daily care of a dialysis catheter in my abdomen.

 Life is not picture perfect, not everyday is Instagram worthy…but maybe it should be.

 When you’re in the thick of it, daily living out your truth, SUFFERING IS SUFFERING.